Microsoft's Azure-OpenAI Integration Tempered by 10,000 Layoffs

 About that OpenAI investment ...

-Talks about Microsoft continuing its investment in OpenAI, the maker of the wildly popular ChatGPT generative artificial intelligence search query chatbot, became real this week when Microsoft on Monday announced the general availability of Azure OpenAI Service.
+Talk about Microsoft continuing its investment in OpenAI, the maker of the wildly popular ChatGPT generative artificial intelligence search query chatbot, became real this week when Microsoft on Monday announced the general availability of Azure OpenAI Service.
 Reports also say Microsoft will invest $10 billion in OpenAI, which would value the AI startup at $29 billion.

 Eric Boyd, corporate VP of AI Platform for Azure Microsoft, said in the blog post Microsoft will provide increased public access to advanced AI models including GPT-3.5, Codex, DALL-E 2 — and eventually ChatGPT, which could position Microsoft to challenge Google as the search engine of choice.